-SUMMARY OF ACTIONS/CO RAMAPHOSA SONA MMITMENTS FROM PRESIDENT Economic Policy Appoint a Presidential Economic Advisory Council.
+SUMMARY OF ACTIONS / COMMITMENTS FROM PRESIDENT RAMAPHOSA SONA ECONOMIC POLICY • Appoint a Presidential Economic Advisory Council.
 It will draw on the expertise and capabilities that reside in labour, business, civil society and academia.
-Jobs, especially for youth Jobs Summit within few months Investment Conference within next three months Launch Youth Employment Service Initiative next month to place unemployed youth in paid internships in companies across the economy and Create a millions such internships in the next three years.
-Establish Youth Working Group.
-Re-industrialize/ stimulate manufacturing Strategic use of incentives and other measures Localization programme for products designated for local manufacturing - clothing, furniture, water meters, etc via our public procurement interventions.
-Transformation Support black industrialist -to build new generation of black and women producers that are able to build enterprises of significant scale and capability Use competition policy to open markets to new black entrants.
-Invest in the development of township and rural enterprises
+JOBS Especially for youth Jobs Summit within few months Investment Conference within next three months Launch Youth Employment Service Initiative next month to place unemployed youth in paid internships in companies across the economy and; Create millions such internships in the next three years Establish Youth Working Group RE-INDUSTRIALIZE / STIMULATE MANUFACTURING Strategic use of incentives and other measures Localization programme for products designated for local manufacturing, clothing, furniture, water meters, etc. via our public procurement interventions.

-Infrastructure Assemble team to speed up implementation of new projects, particularly water projects, health facilities and road maintenance. ---------------- --
+TRANSFORMATION Support black industrialist, to build a new generation of black women producers that are able to build enterprises of significant scale and capability Use competition polity to open markets to new black entrants Invest in the development of townships and rural enterprises INFRASTRUCTURE Assemble team to speed up implementation of new projects, particularly water projects, health facilities and road maintenance.